 And this is one of the mistakes I made as a new social media marketer.

-Now I regret it because the first few brands I worked with (more than 3 years ago) have since changed their name, website domain, and logos and I cannot find links to my work anymore.
+Now I regret it because the first few brands I worked with (more than 3 years ago) have since changed their name, website domain, and I cannot find links to my work anymore.